Bobby Moynihan

-Bobby Moynihan (born January 31, 1977) is an American actor, comedian, writer, producer, and singer.
-Moynihan was a cast member and writer for the NBC sketch comedy series Saturday Night Live from 2008 to 2017.
-Outside of SNL, he has also voiced Louie Duck on Disney's DuckTales from 2017 to 2021, Panda in We Bare Bears from 2015 to 2020, and Hal the Dog in the PBS Kids series Nature Cat since 2015.
-He has also starred in animated films such as Monsters University (2013) and The Secret Life of Pets (2016) and its 2019 sequel.
+Robert Michael Moynihan Jr. (born January 31, 1977) is an American actor and comedian.
+He was a cast member and writer for the NBC sketch comedy series Saturday Night Live from 2008 to 2017.

+Outside of SNL, he has also voiced Louie Duck on Disney's DuckTales from 2017 to 2021, Panda in We Bare Bears from 2015 to 2020, and Hal the Dog in the PBS Kids series Nature Cat from 2015 to 2025.
+He has also performed in animated films such as Monsters University (2013) and The Secret Life of Pets (2016) and its 2019 sequel.
 He portrayed Jayden Kwapis on the sitcom Mr. Mayor and the manatee Loafy in the 2020 show of the same name of which he is also the creator, executive producer, director and writer.

+Early life and education

+Moynihan was born and raised in Eastchester, New York.
+He graduated from the University of Connecticut's School of Fine Arts in 1999.
+After graduation, Moynihan toured with a Shakespeare company before discovering Upright Citizens Brigade, where Amy Poehler gave him a job as a bartender for free classes.
+One of his first classes was with then-15 year old Zach Woods.